 I note that the browser next to me has collected a stack that includes a biography of Sir Francis Drake and a book on nuclear energy.

 “With a selection like that,” I say, “I’m guessing that you home-school.”

 My deduction is correct — and how.
-Sherri is a mother of nine, with 18 years of home-schooling behind her, and another 13 ahead of her.
+Sharon is a mother of nine, with 18 years of home-schooling behind her, and another 13 ahead of her.

 “Your son is Peter,” she says, not really asking a question.
 Because I hiss “Peter!” all the time when we’re in public, I’m perfectly used to strangers knowing his name.
 “My boy is Peter, too.
 Here he comes.”

-“I won two games and had a stalemate,” the boy says.
+“I won two games and had a stalemate,” the other Peter says.
 He inspects his mom’s books.